dan-singer/Piano-Panic/README.md

 An automagical piano-playing experience

 #Windows Setup
-Download or clone the repo
+Download or clone the repo,
-Extract the zip file
+extract the zip file, and
-Run the executable in the zip file
+run the executable in the zip file.